Maximising the impact of Public Development Banks in financing the transition – challenges & opportunities

 Conferences Webinars - By : Sarah BENDAHOU / Blandine ARVIS

-In this breakout session, we will explore how the impact of public development banks on low-emission and resilient development is currently being assessed.
+In this breakout session, we explored how the impact of public development banks on low-emission and resilient development is currently being assessed.
 Looking ahead, we will identify some opportunities for public development banks to maximise this impact and increasingly contribute to a deep transformation of the real economy.

 Date: 26 February 2025